apt-get install ruby-dev zlib1g-dev libglib2.0-dev

 which provides :

-: return [String] A hyperlinked list of tags for the given itemitems_with_tag
+- tags_for: return [String] A hyperlinked list of tags for the given item

-: return [Array] All items with the given taglink_for_tag
+- items_with_tag: return [Array] All items with the given tag

 For example to display tags in an article, you can do the following :